Evilazaro/contoso-arch-center/pages/arch-center/docs/guide/multitenant/approaches/identity.md

----
-title: Architectural approaches for identity in multitenant solutions
-titleSuffix: Azure Architecture Center
-description: This article describes the approaches for managing identities in a multitenant solution.
-author: johndowns
-ms.author: jodowns
-ms.date: 06/16/2022
-ms.topic: conceptual
-ms.service: architecture-center
-ms.subservice: azure-guide
-products:
-  - azure
-  - azure-active-directory
-  - azure-active-directory-b2c
-categories:
-  - identity
-ms.category:
-  - fcp
-ms.custom:
-  - guide
----

 # Architectural approaches for identity in multitenant solutions

 Almost all multitenant solutions require an identity system.
 In this article, we discuss common components of identity, including both authentication and authorization, and we discuss how these components can be applied in a multitenant solution.

 > [!NOTE]
-> Review [Architectural considerations for identity in a multitenant solution](../considerations/identity.md) to learn more about the key requirements and decisions that you need to make, before you start to build an identity system for a multitenant solution.
+> Review [Architectural considerations for identity in a multitenant solution](../considerations/identity/) to learn more about the key requirements and decisions that you need to make, before you start to build an identity system for a multitenant solution.

 ## Authentication